 The 1995 Tokyo subway sarin attack and the events on and after September 11, 2001, have made the first-response community more aware of the threat of malicious use of chemical and biological agents.
-For this reason, the ERG includes IIDs and PADs for various chemical agents that could be used as weapons.
+For this reason, from 2004-2020, the ERG includes IIDs and PADs for various chemical agents that could be used as weapons.
+As described below, these values have been presented differently in 2024.
 In addition, a separate section, "Criminal/Terrorist Use of Chemical/Biological/Radiological Agents," provides information on identification, response, and decontamination strategies for personnel who must respond to a suspected release of such materials.

 Table 2.4 lists 26 chemical compounds for which IIDs and PADs were calculated for cases in which the chemicals would be used as a weapon.
 (The table shows 36 chemical warfare agent names for the 26 compounds.)
-Accordingly, entries in the ERG2020 Table for these materials include the statement "when used as a weapon."
-Several of these materials are also industrial chemicals that appear separately in ERG2020 as transportation-related releases.
-Entries for weapons-related use of chemical agents, however, are listed under the common or military names for the compounds, not the chemical names.
-For example, for weapons-related entries, the first compound in Table 2.4 is listed as AC, whereas for transportation-related entries, this same compound is listed as hydrogen cyanide (UN 1051).
+In past ERGs, entries in the Table for these materials include the statement "when used as a weapon."
+Several of these materials are also industrial chemicals that appear separately in ERG2024 as transportation-related releases.
+In the past, entries for weapons-related use of chemical agents were listed under the common or military names for the compounds, not the chemical names.
+For example, for weapons-related entries, the compound listed as AC is referred to for transportation-related entries as hydrogen cyanide (UN 1051).
 These two terms refer to the same compound, but the weapons-related and transportation-related release scenarios are very different.